Dubai Textile City

-Dubai Textile City (DTC) is the Joint venture between TEXMAS and Dubai Port and Customs Authority to facilitate the Textile traders in Dubai and other part of the world.
+Dubai Textile City (DTC) is the Joint venture between TEXMAS and Dubai Port and Customs Authority to facilitate the Textile traders in Dubai and other parts of the world.
 DTC is an entity located in Al Awir Free Zone, facilitating storage of textile fabrics for long periods without attracting customs duty, which is 5% currently.
 It is meant to help traders who are mainly in re-export business.
 (It is estimated that 85% of the goods imported to Dubai are re-exported, at one time or other).

 Apart from these, since DTC also has the full support of Dubai Ports & Customs, the Customs authority will help processing visa requirements of DTC members.
-And last but not the least the rents and the terms of lease that are being offered to the members are very competitive and has been welcomed by Texmas and the textile merchants of the country.
+And last but not the least the rents and the terms of the lease that are being offered to the members are very competitive and has been welcomed by TEXMAS and the textile merchants of the country.

 - Option to sublease the premises.